thomas-fred/KW_TC_boundary_layer/README.md

 # Testing

-There is an integration test in `tests/`, run from this directory as follows:
+There are simple integration tests in `tests/integration`, run from this directory as follows.

-`./tests/integration.sh`.
-It requires that the `namelist` has not changed without appropriately updating the reference (`maria_WILLOUBY.*`) output in `tests/`.
+For 2 hours of Maria 2017 over Puerto Rico, with a coarse timestep:
+`./tests/integration/test.sh maria_PRI_short`

+The same problem, but 24 hours and with a 4 second timestep:
+`./tests/integration/test.sh maria_PRI_long`

 # Plan